GetAwayCoxn/Ashita-v4-Addons/addons/zenihelper/README.md

 /zh       -- show/hide

-/zh trade -- with a correct ??? targeted and correct item in your main inventory will attempt to spawn your ZNM
+/zh trade -- with a correct ??? targeted and correct item in your main inventory will attempt to spawn your ZNM (will attempt auto trade within 5 yalms if correct item is in your main bag)

-/zh autotrade -- toggles autotrade option

 ## Colors: